kevinAlbs/go-bootstrap/README.md

 - Changing an option from `string` to `interface{}`.
 This was considered and rejected as part of GODRIVER-2386.
 Here is an example why: https://go.dev/play/p/L3PXOxlWw9i
 - Adding variadic options to a function.
 This was considered and rejected as part of GODRIVER-2391.
 Here is an [explanation why](https://github.com/mongodb/mongo-go-driver/pull/913#discussion_r868032541).

+# Q14 Does Go support operation level readConcern, writeConcern, and readPreference?
+A: No. Grep the options package.